-Hear case study examples and expert experiences that will give you out-of-the-box ideas and useful planning strategies to overcome your complex discharge challenges.
-This ‘how-to’ guidance day will equip you with practical strategies to work with patients and their families and improve your discharge efficiency.
+Featuring presentation videos and accompanying slides: identify and achieve best practice in your complex discharges by hearing case study examples and expert experiences that will give you out-of-the-box ideas and useful planning strategies to overcome your complex discharge challenges.
+This ‘how-to’ guidance course will equip you with practical strategies to work with patients and their families and improve your discharge efficiency.

-Take one day out to explore the best practice guidance for achieving a seamless paediatric complex discharge; discover what is working well with teams from across the country.
+Explore the best practice guidance for achieving a seamless paediatric complex discharge and discover what is working well with teams from across the country.
+View the video and benefit from:

-With an enhanced emphasis on networking, interactive discussion and idea sharing, this forum will provide you with all the elements you need to deliver change in your complex discharge processes, through:
+Packed with examples of best practice and ‘how to’ advice, this course will provide you with all the elements you need to deliver change in your complex discharge processes, plus benefit from:

 Ann Miller, Paediatric Complex Care Discharge Co-ordinator, University Hospitals Bristol NHS Foundation Trust